 Visiting US National Parks in October

-If you’re looking for US National Park vacation ideas, consider October because many parks display autumn colors, the air is cooler and there aren’t as many visitors.
+Planning a US National Park vacation in October you’ll see many parks display autumn colors, you’ll enjoy cooler temperatures, and there aren’t as many visitors as the busy summer months!

 You’ll find travel guides, things to do, what to pack, where to stay, and more to plan an October vacation to US National Parks!